lokearm/armchar-swish/README.md

 simple `put.sh` script to test updating of advancements API, and `putchar.sh` to test updating of other character data.

-## Problems

-There are several limitations in Swish compared to Jena as far as I can tell:

-+ No prebuilt OWL and RDFS reasoners.
-    - However, reasoning is expensive and only a fraction of the OWL and RDFS inferences are actually useful for us.
-+ No ready to use function to apply rulesets.
-    - However, such generic functions could be expensive.
-    - A recursive function `fwdApplyListR` has been implemented to solve this problem and it seems to work well.
-+ No JSON-LD support
-    - However, not using JSON-LD may make the client a lot easier to implement
-+ No noValue clause
-    - However, the noValue clause makes the reasoner expensive.
-    - Coding the inference without noValue is more efficient.
-+ Rules cannot make new blank nodes.
-    - Hence reasoning steps that require this have to be custom made.
-+ No arithmetic operations or support for RDF linked lists
-    - This also requires some custom made reasoning steps.

 ## Overview